lebiru/Lebiru.FileService/README.md

   - Creates a new file with same content and attributes as the original
   - New copy is assigned to the user who created it
   - File references are automatically updated (ownership records, file metadata)
+- **File Checksums**:
+  - Click the Copy Checksum button in the file actions menu to copy the SHA-256 hash to clipboard
+  - Verify file integrity and authenticity by comparing checksums
+  - Success notification displayed when checksum is copied
+  - Access via API endpoint at `/File/Checksum?filename=your_file_name`
 - **File Management**:
   - View list of all uploaded files with upload times and expiry status
   - Rename files while preserving file extension and ownership